 - OCCN Office Configuration Check number, used to verify configuration that the settings prescribed by the design office are correct - CCN Configuration Check number, a check number that covers every configuration parameter that is part of the GCP programming.
-This number can be used to check whether anything in the vital programming has been changed. - FCN Field Check number: a check number that changes when changes are made to the calibration of the GCP.
-The check number will change whenever a GCP, approach, linearization, or island calibration is performed.
+This number can be used to check whether anything in the vital programming has been changed. - MCF CRC the CRC of the MCF that is loaded - TCN Track Check Numbers for each track for main and standby side.
+The TCN provides a way for the Maintainer to know if any track calibration changes have been made since they recorded the TCN value.
+The TCN will change whenever a GCP, approach, linearization, or island calibration is performed. - FCN Field Check number for main and standby side.
+The FCN changes when changes are made to any track card.
+The check number will change whenever the TCN changes for any track.